9 minsPublished on 5/24/2022

 The monetary policy of Ethereum Classic, on the other hand, stipulates a fixed supply of its tokens.
 There can only ever be 230 million Ethereum Classic tokens, which is meant to ensure a fair price.

-Market value
+Market value and price

-ETH reached an all-time high of $4,892 on November 16, 2021 (Image source)
+ETH reached an all-time high of $4,891.70 on November 16, 2021 (Image source)

-A screenshot of the ETC price chart.
+A screenshot of the all-time Ethereum Classic price chart.

 ETC reached an all-time high of $176 on May 6, 2021 (Image source)

-Consensus Protocol
+Consensus protocol

-Earning interest in Ethereum and Ethereum Classic
+Earn interest in Ethereum and Ethereum Classic

 Ethereum users can also stake ETH to earn interest.
 You can choose to stake Ethereum independently using an Ethereum wallet or do so on a crypto exchange.
 You will need a minimum of 32 ETH to independently participate in staking, but for exchanges there is no fixed staking amount since they aggregate the funds from multiple investors.

-Ethereum vs Ethereum Classic: Final Thoughts
+Ethereum vs Ethereum Classic: Concluding thoughts

 Ethereum is not the only network to have undergone forking.
 The Bitcoin community also faced a similar dilemma in 2017 when it forked and Bitcoin Cash was born.
-The forking of the Ethereum blockchain is therefore not an exceptional incident in crypto history, and it didn’t permanently solve Ethereum’s problems.
+The forking of the Ethereum blockchain is therefore not an exceptional incident in cryptocurrency history, and it didn't permanently solve Ethereum's problems.

 With a better understanding of ‘immutability politics’, Ethereum Classic implemented the Atlantis hard fork in 2019 to improve its compatibility with Ethereum.
 Soon after, it also implemented the Agharta hard fork to ensure complete compatibility between ETH and ETC.